-CHC43415 Certificate IV in Leisure and Health provides the skills and knowledge required to design, implement and evaluate health and leisure activities and programs which meet the physical, psychological and social needs of clients in a range of settings.
+CHC43415 Certificate IV in Leisure and Health provides the skills and knowledge required to design, implement, and evaluate health and leisure activities and programs which meet the physical, psychological, and social needs of clients in a range of settings.
 Through this course, you’ll be able to become involved in the design, implementation and evaluation of leisure, health activities and programs for your clients – using this vital information to make a positive difference in the lives of patients under your care.

 Workers may be in residential facilities and/or in community agencies and day centres, completing specialised tasks and functions in relation to leisure and health.
 While workers are responsible for their own outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.